“What do I Need for the Dorm?” Here’s the Ultimate College Packing List

 Bring the Spirit of Home to a Dorm

-Last but not least, surround yourself with personal items and trinkets, it will help avoid relocation depression.
+Last but not least, surround yourself with personal items and trinkets, it will help avoid relocation depression and alleviate moving stress.
 Put posters on the walls, and a photo of your family on the table.
 That photo with LeBron you have might work as well.
 Building a hallway rep and things like that.